Davos Forum 2023: Cooperation in a fragmented world

 A summit inspired by a sustainable manifesto

-The forum held three years ago was the most sustainable annual summit held to date.
+The forum held four years ago was the most sustainable annual summit held to date.
 It received IS0 20121 certification for sustainable events and will be totally carbon neutral.
-This accomplishment was possible thanks to policies aimed at using locally-sourced food suppliers, introducing alternative sources of protein to reduce meat consumption, sourcing 100% renewable electricity, reducing or eliminating the use of materials that cannot be recycled or easily re-used, and increasing the availability of electric vehicles.
+This accomplishment was possible thanks to policies aimed at using locally-sourced food suppliers, introducing alternative sources of protein to reduce meat consumption, sourcing 100% renewable electricity, reducing or eliminating the use of materials that cannot be recycled or easily re-used, and increasing the availability of electric vehicles

 How can you follow the World Economic Forum in Davos?